viniciusguigo/viniciusguigo.github.io/_pages/counter-uas.md

 permalink: /counter-uas/
 author_profile: true
 ---
-# Vision-based Counter-UAS
+# Vision-based Detection of Unmanned Air Systems for Counter-UAS

-## Vision-based Detection of Unmanned Air Systems for Counter-UAS
+Fusing visible and long-wave infrared (LWIR) spectrum cameras to automatically detect UAS, or drones, at any period of the day.
+This research was winner of the 2020 SPIE Automatic Target Recognition Best Student Paper Award.

 ![LWIR+RGB Drone Detection](../images/drone_detection.png)

-This research was winner of the 2020 SPIE Automatic Target Recognition Best Student Paper Award.
-It combines data from RGB and long-wave infrared (LWIR) cameras to detect drones through previously difficult environments such as flying above and below the treeline/horizon, in the presence of birds, and glare from the sun.
+This research work proposes combining the advantages of the long-wave infrared (LWIR) and visible spectrum sensors using machine learning for vision-based detection of small unmanned air systems (sUAS).
+Utilizing the heightened background contrast from the LWIR sensor combined and synchronized with the relatively increased resolution of the visible spectrum sensor, a deep learning model was trained to detect the sUAS through previously difficult environments.
+More specifically, the approach demonstrated effective detection of multiple sUAS flying above and below the treeline, in the presence of birds and glare from the sun.
+With a network of these small and affordable sensors, one can accurately estimate the 3D position of the sUAS, which could then be used for elimination or further localization from more narrow sensors, like a fire-control radar (FCR).

 - **Combining Visible and Infrared Spectrum Imagery using Machine Learning for Small Unmanned Aerial System Detection**
   - [Project page](https://sites.google.com/view/tamudrone-spie2020/)